janiejestemja/coriolis_flights/README.md

 ###### *"Despite our analysis our results remain questionable and insignificant." - data-scepticist.*

 Evaluations are experimental, use with caution.
+2,730,145 : Rows in dataframe at time of evaluation.

 ---

 ### Coriolis drift calculations
-- total travelled distance
+- 3,506,000,878.64 : total travelled distance [km]
-- total drifted distance
+- 928,589,014.17 : total drifted distance [km]
-- average factor
+- 0.2649 : average factor
-- average percentage for drift per distance
+- 26.49% : average percentage for drift per distance

 ### C++ implementation
 Most of the functions in **coriolis_functions.py** have a *translation* in **coriolis_module.cpp** in addition to corresponding wrapper-functions.

-- **coriolis_analysis_02.ipynb** does the calculations in *"pure"* python, and ran for S seconds.
+- **coriolis_analysis_02.ipynb** does calculations in *"pure"* python, and ran for 5,468.66 seconds (92.81 minutes).
-- **coriolis_analysis_02b.ipynb** does most of the calculations in c++, and ran for S seconds.
+- **coriolis_analysis_02b.ipynb** does most of the calculations in c++, and ran for 1,671.03 seconds (27.85 minutes).

+##### To understand the term 'calculations' further feel free to take a look at the .ipynb files mentioned.

 ### Machiene learning